 Guided tours depart hourly between 12:00 – 3:00 p.m. from the museum’s Southern Pacific Railroad Depot.
 Adults $10.00, seniors $8.00, and kids 6 -12 $5.00.
 Tour or no tour entrance to the museum is $10.00.

 Probably the most popular home is the James and Bessie Hale House built in 1887.
 The mansion is painted in the original colors and the interior is complete with period furniture.
-Hale House is an amazing example of Queen style home.
+Hale House is an amazing example of a Queen Ann-style home.

 The Hale House was saved from the wrecking ball in 1970 and moved to the Heritage Square Museum where it was restored at a cost of more than $300,000.
 Hale House is a Historic Cultural Monument and listed on the National Register of Historic Places.